Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

-On the other hand, there are examples that do not enjoy nonnegative sectional curvature, such as steady solitons on $\R^2\times \sph^2$ (and its finite quotients) of Ivey \cite{Ive94}, the $\kappa$-noncollapsed steady solitons of Dancer--Wang \cite{DW09}, and Appleton's $\kappa$-noncollapsed steady soliton \cite{App17}, all of which have linear scalar curvature decay at infinity.
+There are also examples that do not have nonnegative sectional curvature, such as steady solitons on $\R^2\times \sph^2$ of Ivey \cite{Ive94}, the $\kappa$-noncollapsed steady solitons of Dancer--Wang \cite{DW09}, and Appleton's $\kappa$-noncollapsed steady soliton \cite{App17}, all of which have linear scalar curvature decay at infinity.